kostya2023/bot-for-viewing-weather-forecast/README.md

 You write the name of the city to the bot and it gives you the weather in that city.

 Before using this script, do not forget to create a Database, create a table called API, and a column called tg, and in this column insert your API key received from @BotFather
+Well, or use a DB browser and change a ready-made database that is in the project.